filecoin-project/FIPs/resources/fip-0102/user-stories.md

 For FEVM contexts, i.e. contexts where EVM wallet and dapp standards are being used to communicate with a Solidity-compatible node over EVM chainId 314 or 314159, it is recommended that user story #2 simply use [ERC-191] full-stop; a dapp that wants to authenticate an `F4` address can simply send a Sign-In With Ethereum message (see [ERC-4361]) with the appropriate chainId, which extends the [ERC-191] standard with an ABNF profile of the message content.
 Similarly, a FEVM dapp can use [EIP-712] to send a structured message.

-For FVM wallet-dapp connections, an FVM equivalent of `personal_sign` is defined in [FRC-XXXX].
+For FVM wallet-dapp connections, an FVM equivalent of `personal_sign` is defined in [FRC-0102].

 ## Backwards Compatibility
 <!--All FIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The FIP must explain how the author proposes to deal with these incompatibilities.
 FIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->